How can we help you today?

 When are multiple domains necessary?

-Assess your current and future business status and know when it’s smart to buy another domain.
-Here are some good considerations:
+Assess your current and future business status to know when adding another domain becomes essential.

-• Your brand is growing or established.
-Protecting your brand becomes paramount if you’re building a reputation.
-Competitors or the previously mentioned cybersquatters are more likely to target recognizable names.
-Looking at numbers, the World Intellectual Property Organization (WIPO) received 1,929 cybersquatting cases in 2024.
-This means your domain may now be a target of online vultures.
+• Your brand is growing or established: As interest in your brand increases, protecting it becomes more important.
+Competitors, or cybersquatters, are more likely to target recognizable names.
+In 2024 alone, the World Intellectual Property Organization (WIPO) received 1,929 cybersquatting cases, underscoring the real threat this poses.

-• Your business name has common misspellings or alternative spellings.
-Try misspelling your own business name in a few ways.
-If you can think of them, your customers will most likely type them.
-Owning those addresses redirects possible lost back to your website.
+• Your business name has common misspellings: If you can think of them, your customers probably will too.
+Owning these domains helps redirect traffic back to your website.

-• You operate in a competitive market.
-Blocking rivals from using similar domain names is a clear defensive play.
+• You operate in a competitive market: Blocking similar domain registrations is a practical defensive move.

 Can you shoulder the cost of owning multiple domains?